peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.InvalidOperationException:
 This object does not represent a number (for the purposes of this method, infinity and not-a-number values, but not  `CBORObject.Null` , are considered numbers).
-To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version):  `(cbor == null || cbor.IsNull) ? null :
-            cbor.AsERational()` .

 <a id="AsInt16"></a>
 ### AsInt16

     public short AsInt16();

 Converts this object to a 16-bit signed integer.
-Floating point values are converted to an integer by discarding their fractional parts.
+Floating point values are converted to integers by discarding their fractional parts.

 <b>Return Value:</b>